LEONARDBRUTON/LEONARDBRUTON.github.io/_posts/2020-02-02-the_use_of_self_in_ruby_and_initializing_instance_variables_and_return_values.markdown

 **To Explain:**
 A method call in Ruby is the sending of a message to a receiver.
 It means that every piece of code you write is called on some object.
 So, if you're new to coding, start asking yourself “What am I calling this method on?".
-"Am I calling it on the entire class or an instance of the class?"
+"Am I calling it on the entire object or an instance of the object?"

 Self is a set apart variable in Ruby that points to the object that "owns" the currently executing code.
 This seems straight forward unless your new at it.
 But its importiant, so take the time to get it straight.

- Ruby uses self everywhere so its good to get used to telling yourself when it’s an instance of the method or the Class method itself?
+ Ruby uses self everywhere so its good to get used to telling yourself when it’s an instance of the class or the class  itself?
-Ruby also lets you show the difference in Class variables by using one or two @ signs like this:
+Ruby also lets you show the difference in class variables by using one or two @ signs like this:
 ```
 @name      is Instance variables
 @@name     is Class variables
 ```